xrd/BuildingToolsWithGithubBook/support/jekyll-parser/_posts/2001-10-10-travel-in-italy-after-september-11th.md

-that despite the terrible things that happened several weeks ago that Americans, and all people around the world, choose to learn more about the rest of the world because of it, instead of closeting themselves more because of fear.Today we visited the Sistine Chapel.
+that despite the terrible things that happened several weeks ago that Americans, and all people around the world, choose to learn more about the rest of the world because of it, instead of closeting themselves more because of fear.

+Today we visited the Sistine Chapel.
 I missed it the first time I went to Italy several years ago.
 I almost did not take this trip because of the threat of more terrorism.
 I am really glad I did.
 Nothing can describe the amazement